atharvanjoshi/Mathematics-for-Machine-Learning-Specialisation/README.md

 # Maths-for-ML-Linear-Algebra
-Mathematics for Machine Learning : Linear Algebra.
+Mathematics for Machine Learning.
 All Coursera Assignments